CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

 const devDeployUrl = "https://ci-builds.cesium.com/cesium/";
 ```

-- Edit the URL to match the URL of the S3 bucket specified in the previous step.
+- Edit the URL to match the URL hosting the S3 bucket specified in the previous step.

 ### Configure S3 Credentials